 You wouldn’t think about moving into your dream home without purchasing homeowners insurance.
-You want to cover your most valuable asset to protect against the costly aftermath of disasters such as fires and storms, but you might also have questions like, “does homeowners insurance cover theft?”
+You want to cover your most valuable asset to protect against the costly aftermath of disasters like fires, storms and theft.
+But you might also be wondering, “What does homeowners insurance cover beyond that?”

 Five surprising things your homeowners insurance covers

 The average homeowner purchases a home insurance policy to pay rebuilding costs following a natural disaster and to protect their belongings against theft.
 Because most homeowners have a mortgage, they must carry homeowners insurance to meet their lender’s requirements.
 Most policies cover much more than the home’s structure, however.

 So, what does home insurance cover, exactly?
 Here are some of the things your policy covers that you might not know about.

 When requesting a home insurance quote, the provider likely will ask if you have a dog.
 That’s because personal liability coverage can help cover legal and medical expenses if your pet nips someone outside your household, like a neighbor or mail carrier.

 According to the American Animal Hospital Association, nearly nine million dog-bite incidents occur in the United States every year.
 While homeowners liability coverage can help offset the expenses of a dog bite, insurers usually charge higher premiums to dog owners because households with canines increase their risk of paying claims.
 You might also pay more if you have a breed that has a statistically high amount of bite incidents.

 Most standard homeowners policies cover damages caused by falling objects.
 So, if an asteroid falls from the sky and crashes into your home, your dwelling coverage likely will cover the damages.